thedude0606/options_copy_TB/PROGRESS.md

 - Consider adding more timeframes for analysis to improve prediction accuracy
 - Implement additional error handling for database operations
 - Implement proper authentication handling for Schwab API in production environment
-- Implement remaining technical indicator calculation methods in the TechnicalIndicators class
+- Address FutureWarnings in technical indicators calculations by explicitly casting data types